 Pursuant to State law and University policy smoking, including the sue of E-Cigarettes, is prohibited in the residence halls.
 Students wishing to smoke must do so outside and are required to be a reasonable distance (20 feet) away from the building to prevent smoke from entering the hall or rooms through open windows or doors.
 Chewing tobacco is also prohibited on university property.

-Students who temporarily misplace their room key may obtain a loaner key for a short period of time (72 hours) through the front desk of their residence hall.
+Students who temporarily misplace their room key may obtain a loaner key for a short period of time (72 hours) through the Reslife office.
 This key must be returned within 72 hours and the misplaced key must be produced or the student will be processed as if s/he lost a key.

 Students are issued a UB identification card that also acts as a meal and access card for those living in residence halls.
 Residents who lose their proximity/UB ID card may be issued another from Campus Security for a fee.
-Students who lose their room key must report the lost key to their Resident Director or Resident/Community Assistant immediately.
+Students who lose their room key must report the lost key to their Reslife staff member immediately.
 When a key is lost, the lock to the room much be changed immediately for security reasons.
 Students who lose a room key will be charged $64.00 for a lock change.
 Once the lock is changed, the locksmith will place a sign on the door informing the occupants to pick up their new keys from the Hall Office during regular business hours.
-If the key is not picked up by 4:30 p.m. on the day the lock is changed, the key will be brought to the residence hall RA office and the occupants of the room may pick their keys up from the RA on duty from 7:00pm to Midnight.
-Both the $25.00 UB ID proximity card charge and the $64.00 lock change charge must be paid to the Cashier or the charge(s) will be placed on the resident’s housing bill.
+If the key is not picked up by 6:00 p.m. on the day the lock is changed, the key will be given to RA on duty to deliver.
+Both the $25.00 UB ID proximity card charge and the $100.00 lock change charge must be paid to the Cashier or the charge(s) will be placed on the resident’s housing bill.

 Students with a documented short/long term medical condition may request special housing arrangements based on their condition.
 These requests may relate to having special room assignments (example: 1st floor) or a single room.
 Students must submit a “Request for Special Housing Arrangements”, and all supporting documentation from their Physician, through the online form available HERE.